Thank you for your participation in this year's event!

 Gambling, Gaming & Technology Use forum opening remarks and keynote

-In this opening keynote address, international speaker and Founder of Game Quitters, Cam Adair, will introduce this year's theme of "GGTU in a Virtual Landscape", reflecting on some key lessons from 2020 and potential trends for 2021.
+In this opening keynote address, international speaker and Founder of Game Quitters, Cam Adair, introduced this year's theme of "GGTU in a Virtual Landscape", reflecting on some key lessons from 2020 and potential trends for 2021.

 Preventing problematic internet use during the COVID-19 pandemic

-Dr. Marc Potenza, Professor of Psychiatry, Child Study and Neuroscience, at Yale School of Medicine joins us and will present the current understanding of how problematic internet use is conceptualized and considered and how the COVID-19 pandemic may be influencing online activities.
-Topics will include how people engage in specific forms of potentially problematic use of the internet (gaming, gambling, pornography viewing) and how people may protect themselves and others from engaging in problematic use.
+Dr. Marc Potenza, Professor of Psychiatry, Child Study and Neuroscience, at Yale School of Medicine presented the current understanding of how problematic internet use is conceptualized and considered and how the COVID-19 pandemic may be influencing online activities.

 Online treatment for Gambling Disorders

-Dr. Daniela Lobo, Assistant Professor, Department of Psychiatry, University of Toronto and Staff Psychiatrist and Addictions Education Coordinator at the Centre for Addiction and Mental Health (CAMH), will review the evidence regarding online treatment for gambling disorders and share the experience of the Problem Gambling and Technology Use Service at CAMH in providing virtual assessment and treatment for problem gambling and technology overuse during the COVID-19 pandemic.
-Evidence from the literature will be reviewed, and we will discuss multiple aspects related to clinical practice and implementation of virtual treatment, such as barriers to access to technology, privacy concerns and safety risk assessment.
+Dr. Daniela Lobo, Assistant Professor, Department of Psychiatry, University of Toronto and Staff Psychiatrist and Addictions Education Coordinator at the Centre for Addiction and Mental Health (CAMH), reviewed the evidence regarding online treatment for gambling disorders and shared the experience of the Problem Gambling and Technology Use Service at CAMH in providing virtual assessment and treatment for problem gambling and technology overuse during the COVID-19 pandemic.

 January 27th, 2021: GGTU in a virtual landscape: Adaptations